okok60409-netizen/Gaza-aid/replit.md

 # Gaza Relief - Charity Directory Platform

 ## Overview
 Gaza Relief is a React-based web application that serves as a directory platform for verified Muslim charities providing humanitarian aid to Gaza.
 The application features a modern, dark-themed interface built with shadcn/ui components and focuses on connecting donors with legitimate charitable organizations.
+Updated with simplified donation section and Vercel compatibility.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Statistics updated: "5+ Verified Charities" instead of "15+"
+- Removed aid categories section for cleaner UI
+- Islamic phrase: "Allah S.W.T knows best, and we can only guess"

 ## System Architecture